 The Ed.D. program encourages applicants from all backgrounds to apply.
-Successful candidates are selected from among professionals working directly in PK-12 school settings and candidates involved in supporting the success of PK-12 students in a variety of community agencies.
+Successful candidates for the PK-12 concentration are selected from among professionals working directly in PK-12 school settings and candidates involved in supporting the success of PK-12 students in a variety of community agencies.
+Successful candidates for the Higher Education Student Affairs (HESA) concentration are selected from among professionals working in the field of higher education and master's level recipients with experiences in P-20 education, student affairs, and/or volunteer work, who are attracted to providing leadership in the areas of policy, student affairs, and other areas of higher education.
 The program seeks to establish student cohorts diverse in race, ethnicity, culture, gender, gender identity, sexual orientation, age, physical ability, language, and religion.
 A new cohort is admitted each spring, and the entering group enrolls in its first block of classes during the summer term.

-Fourteen elective graduate semester credits are required as part of the doctoral program.
+The PK-12 concentration requires fourteen elective graduate semester credits as part of the doctoral program.
 These electives may be completed prior to beginning doctoral courses.
 In an advising session during the first summer, the program director collaborates with the student to identify appropriate post-master's coursework the student may transfer in to serve as electives (if applicable) and/or develops a plan for meeting the remaining elective requirements.